canyagmur/XPoint/README.md

 │           ├── 0002.png
 │           └── ...
 ```
 As it can be seen, the dataset is expected to be structured in a way that the training and test data are separated into different directories.
 The optical and thermal images are expected to be in separate directories.
 The image pairs are expected to have the same name in the optical and thermal directories.
+You can follow the same
+structure for other datasets, such as VEDAI, VIS-NIR, VIS-IR, and VIS-SAR.